mlr77/mlr77.github.io/projects/project-2.md

 ## Tools Used

-This project focused on applying Math skills we learned from our Probability and Statistics course and we had an option of using R, Python, or Excel to analyze the data.
-We chose Python since a few of our team members already had experience with the language.
-Also, through Google Drive and Colab (a Python Notebook collaborative tool), we were able to easily communite ideas and code.
+This project focused on applying Math skills we learned from our Probability and Statistics course, and we had an option of using R, Python, or Excel to analyze the data.
+We chose Python since a few of our team members were already experienced with the language.
+Also, through Google Drive and Colab (a Python Notebook collaborative tool), we were able to easily communicate ideas and code.
 Python also allowed us to process over 6 million flight records whereas Excel would not be able to handle such a task.

 ### Dataset repositories:
 - https://opendata.socrata.com/